MattSymetry/GENCG/day06.md

 # Day 06 - Faces

-When I first heared the theme, I honetly wasn't exited since I simply had no clue on what to do with it.
-But then Guillaume showed us the MediaPipe face-tracking library and it instantly caught my attention.
+When I first heard the theme, I honestly wasn't excited since I simply had no clue on what to do with it.
+But then Guillaume showed us the MediaPipe face-tracking library, and it instantly caught my attention.

 Once that was up and running, I simply had a mask tracked on my face with some specific points.